The Top 5 Business Travel Management Companies & How to Choose One

 - Travel agents might forward you receipts, but won’t help with expense management.
 This could add extra duties to your role as travel manager.

 Online Travel Agency

 An Online Travel Agency, or OTA, is a site where options are aggregated from across multiple brands and the traveler can book everything themselves.
-These are sites like Booking.com, KAYAK, or Expedia.
-When you have your travelers use this type of system they are able to manage all the bookings themselves, and don’t need to go back and forth with a travel agent.
+These include sites like Booking.com, KAYAK, or Expedia.
+When you have your travelers use this type of system, they are able to manage all the online bookings themselves, which means they don’t need to go back and forth with a travel agent.

 The best things about using an OTA:

 - Travelers can see all options in one place, so it’s easier to find the lowest fare.